blume0F/chukkhuwala-shops-angular-app/README.md

 ## Further help

-Feel free to contribute to the project, any feedback of any kind would be highly appreciated
+Feel free to contribute to the project, any feedback of any kind would be highly appreciated.